Sudo-Hero/ToomkyGames.com---Hacked/Doodle God - Genesis Secrets/README.md

 Remember you if you are either playing Orginal version or the Hacked version your data will still remain same so you dont have to worry about your loss of data or reset of the game :)

-You can checkout other hacked games versions of ToomkyGames at Here:- [ToomkyGames - Hacker]("https://github.com/Sudo-Hero/ToomkyGames.com-Hacked")
+You can checkout other hacked games versions of ToomkyGames at Here:- [ToomkyGames - Hacker] ("https://github.com/Sudo-Hero/ToomkyGames.com-Hacked")